axinc-ai/ailia-models/README.md

 # About ailia SDK

 [ailia SDK](https://axinc.jp/en/solutions/ailia_sdk.html) is a self-contained cross-platform high speed inference SDK.  ailia SDK provides a consistent C++ API on Windows, Mac, Linux, iOS, Android, Jetson and Raspberry Pi.
-It supports Unity, Python and JNI for efficient AI implementation.
+It also supports Unity(C#), Python and JNI for efficient AI implementation.
 The ailia SDK makes great use of the GPU via Vulkan and Metal to serve accelerated computing.

 # How to use